patrickfrank1/chesspos/README.md

 1. Install the package
 2. Demo: Search your positions in a provided database
 3. Extract positions from your own database for search and metric learning
-4. Train and evaluate your own chess position embeddings
+4. Train and evaluate chess position embeddings
 5. Contribute
 6. Cite this project